supahcraig/schemareg/README.md

 * `Hadoop Confuguration Resources`: find the path to core-site.xml & hdfs-site.xml
 * `Directory`:  /user/nifi/incoming _or wherever you want to write your data to in HDFS_

+This may require some HDFS permission work in order to write

 ## API setup

 This can be done using fastapi, which requires a python program to run on one of your nodes, or you can use AWS Lambda + AWS API Gateway to host it instead.
 Fastapi requires less steps, but Lambda is going to be more resilient.